Preserving the Legacy of Black Performing Artists From Lancaster County

 “The group was Central Pennsylvania’s version of a Motown act, with a spit-and-polish, clean-cut image: well dressed, no smoking or drinking, always polite and never late.”

-The group’s twist on the Motown sound came from the combined singles like “Come on Tell Me/The Music Swayed,” which were recorded at the Rainbow Products Studio in Philadelphia.
-“Come on and Tell Me” found radio success on Lancaster’s WLAN-AM and was an instant hit with the young people of Lancaster.
+The group’s twist on the Motown sound came from the combined singles like “Come on Tell Me/The Music Swayed,” recorded at the Rainbow Products Studio in Philadelphia.
+“Come On and Tell Me” found radio success on Lancaster’s WLAN-AM and was an instant hit with the young people of Lancaster.
 Chet Stewart, speaking with Lancaster News Era in 1964 about the ballad’s potential to succeed, said…

 “If we get as much support away from home as we have here in Lancaster, we can’t help but connect with this record.
 The kids here have been great ever since we started.”